nichoth/history-example/readme.md

     $ npm run build
     $ node server.js

-todo:
- * add rendering logic on the server, so all the endpoints work

 Checkout [pjax](https://github.com/defunkt/jquery-pjax) &mdash; uses a special request header, so the server can decide whether to send full pages or partials based on the header.